 I’ve made this tart with a few different vegetables like thinly sliced red bell pepper and small bits of broccoli.
 You could probably use thin sliced Roma tomatoes if they aren’t too juicy.
 Have fun with it and try your own creations, I’d love to know what you come up with.

-Piment d'Espelette - a couple pinches to your taste, it's spicy or if you can’t find it, simply replace with cayenne pepper
+- Piment d’Espelette – a couple of pinches to your taste, it’s spicy!
+If you don’t have time to order online, simply replace with cayenne pepper

-• Roll out pastry dough to a little less than double in size, fold in the edges all around the outside, like you are making a little curb so the filling doesn't run off and it looks pretty after baking.
+- Roll out pastry dough to roughly double in size, fold in the edges all around the outside, like you are making a little curb so the filling doesn’t run off and it looks pretty after baking.
 Place pastry on a flat cookie sheet lined with parchment paper.
 Spread a thin layer of the crème fraîche mixture on the puff pastry.
 Layer on the zucchini in a pretty pattern.

-• Bake until edges are golden brown and the center is cooked, about 20 minutes.
-Keep a close eye on it (w/o opening up the oven too often) everyone's ovens are different so it could take little longer or a little less time.
+- Bake until edges are golden brown and the center is cooked about 20 minutes.
+Keep a close eye on it (w/o opening up the oven too often) everyone’s ovens are different so it could take a little longer or a little less time.

 - Remove from oven and sprinkle with Piment d’Espelette